Best Honey Powders In Bulk With Extreme Shelf Life

 After simmering, remove your saucepan from the flame and let it cool.

-You can use the cooled honey like you would use regular honey and store it in sealable containers.
+You can use the cooled honey like regular honey and store it in sealable containers.

-Honey dust powder can also be used in powdered form in a number of ways.
+Honey dust can also be used in powdered form in several ways.

 It has many uses in the kitchen, including: